juselius/juselius.github.io/about.md

 This is the personal blog of Jonas Juselius.
 I started programming at the age of 8 on my mothers Olivetti PC, and received my Ph.D. in quantum chemistry in 2004.
-For the past 10 years I have been working in High-Performacne Computing and software development.
+For the past 10 years I have been working in High-Performance Computing and software development.
 In 2012 I discovered functional programming and Haskell.
 Since
 2015 I have been leading the development group at Serit Tromsø AS, working full time with functional programming mostly in F#.
 I also hold a position at